Advantech-EdgeSync-Containers/SmartSurgery-MISARS/README.md

 7027 images manually annotated by pixels were selected from 16 surgical videos University Hospital in Singapore for training as ground truth, and 2266 annotated images from 4 separate surgical videos were used for validation.
 This ensured a balanced validation ratio of nearly 20% for each label (spleen, left kidney, renal artery, renal vein, and ureter).

 # Hardware Requirement
-This repository provides a streamlined solution for running YOLOv11 Surgical AI Imaging applications container on Advantech edge AI hardware.
+This repository provides a streamlined solution for running SST Surgical AI Imaging applications container on Advantech edge AI hardware.
 The Container includes toolkit  which automatically detects your device capabilities and sets up an optimized environment for computer vision tasks with full hardware acceleration support.

 Designed specifically for Advantech edge AI devices based on NVIDIA IGX platforms, this toolkit enables rapid deployment of object detection, instance segmentation, and classification applications with minimal configuration required.

 ## Features

 - **Complete Docker Environment**: Pre-configured container with all necessary hardware acceleration settings
-- **Optimized Model Management**: Tools for downloading and converting YOLOv11 models to accelerated formats
+- **Optimized Model Management**: Tools for downloading and converting MISARS models to accelerated formats
 - **Hardware Acceleration Support**: Full integration with NVIDIA CUDA, TensorRT, and GStreamer
 - **X11 Display Support**: Seamless visualization of model outputs directly from the container
 - **Multiple Vision Applications**: Ready-to-use applications for surgical tissue detection, segmentation, and classification